EnsembleIO/ensemble-backend/README.md

 $ node server.js
 ```

-To start in a production environment, use:
+To start in a producti
+on environment, use:
 ```bash
 $ NODE_ENV=production node server.js
 ```

 Config file `config.production.json` will be used.